spatie/laravel-robots-middleware/README.md

 ## Usage

-By default, the middleware enables indexing on ALL pages.
+By default, the middleware enables indexing on all pages.
 You'll probably want to inherit your own class containing you application's indexing rule handler.

 ```php
 // app/Http/Middleware/MyRobotsMiddleware.php